bolt/docs/source/templatetags.md

 Modifier: current
 -----------------

-Check if a given record corresponds to the page being shown in the browser.
+Checks if a given record corresponds to the page being shown in the browser.
 Useful for adding 'active' states to menus and such.

 <pre class="brush: html">
 {% if page|current %}class="current"{% endif %}